After Didi, China launches cybersecurity probe into more U.S.-listed firms

 The announcement comes a day after the Cyberspace Administration of China (CAC) ordered a suspension of app downloads for Chinese ride-hailing giant Didi Global Inc, which went public in a U.S. listing last month.

-Full Truck Alliance, the result of a merger between Huochebang and Yunmanman, and Kanzhu Ltd, the owner of Zhipin.com, went public in the U.S. stock market last month.
+Full Truck Alliance, the result of a merger between Huochebang and Yunmanman, and Kanzhun Ltd, the owner of Zhipin.com, went public in the U.S. stock market last month.

 The three app-based businesses should halt new user registrations during the review, the CAC said in a statement, adding that the investigations are to “prevent national data security risks and safeguard national security”.